 ARE YOU THE NEXT MISS ILLINOIS?

-To compete in the Miss Illinois Scholarship Pageant, a contestant must first win a local preliminary pageant.
+To compete in the Miss Illinois Scholarship Competition, a contestant must first win a local preliminary pageant.
 Some locals are open and some have specific geographic eligibility requirements, based on where you live, attend school full-time, or work full-time.

 Step 1: Find a Local Pageant in Your Area